Home Latest PDF of ACA-CCN: Certified Corrections Nurse

 1. Administer oral antibiotics and monitor in the facility to comply with protocol.

-2. Coordinate with security and infectious disease certified for secure IV antibiotic administration.
+2. Coordinate with security and infectious disease specialists for secure IV antibiotic administration.

 3. Request a hospital transfer for surgical evaluation before starting antibiotics.